George M. Hendee

 Retirement on the Farm

-After retiring in 1916, Hendee built a 17-room Manor and 18,700 square foot Colonial Revival stanchion barn called Hilltop Farm on 500-acres in nearby Suffield, CT.
+Shortly before retiring in 1916, Hendee built a 17-room Manor and 18,700 square foot Colonial Revival stanchion barn called Hilltop Farm on 470-acres in nearby Suffield, CT.
 He raised a prized herd of Guernsey cows known as Hilltop Butterfats, which became well-known throughout the cattle breeding industry.
 He also established a model poultry plant for the breeding of white leghorn chickens.
 Hilltop Farm became an important producer of milk, dairy and poultry products.

 During WWI, Hendee was the volunteer postmaster of the YMCA in France and oversaw delivery of mail to troops in the front lines.